charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

-de# clprolf Programming Language And Framework
+# clprolf Programming Language And Framework

 CLear PROgramming Language and Framework.
 Official repository of the new programming language clprolf, which is a superset of Java, and about clprolf Java Framework both.
 The clprolf framework is a java framework with pure annotations, to leverage clprolf language in Java, it has the same goal.
 So I will talk about the language, but this could be applied for those who are interested in the clprolf java framework.
 A clprolf C# framework is present too, for the C# users, as well as a clprolf PHP 8 Framework.